|

 Contributed by Sharon from Dive into Germany

-One of the best ways of saving money whilst travelling in Europe is to travel as slow as you can.
+One of the best ways of saving money whilst travelling in Europe is to travel as slowly as you can.
 This saves money in many different ways.

 Firstly, you obviously save money on transport the less you travel.
 This can be a big saving.